Case Study 1 (West)

-Having access and attending CYC session fortnightly where she can build up an additional social circle, access peer support, try new experiences, take part in activities that will help develop her confidence, self-esteem and communication skills.
+Having access and attending Cheshire Young Carers session fortnightly where she can build up an additional social circle, access peer support, try new experiences, take part in activities that will help develop her confidence, self-esteem and communication skills.

 She will also be eligible for additional activities and events throughout the year above and beyond the regular sessions.

 Her family being supported in completing of relevant forms to ensure their daughter has access to extra levels of support with her caring role.

 She will receive support with transport to enable her access to the session.

 She can access and apply for the ‘Young Persons Personal Budgets’.